LHNCBC/lforms/form_definition.md

           the structure).
         * INT - an integer
         * DT - a date (displayed with a calendar widget)
+        * DTM - a string with date and time
         * TM - a string in the time format
         * ST - a normal free-text string
         * YEAR - a string in the format of one to four digits that represents a year